 Many Snakes are Exotic Animals

-Not only that, but vets don’t always treat exotics.
-Exotics are any animal that’s not considered a common pet, or is native to the state/country the vet works in.
-They are more difficult to treat than your average pet, because the vet is less likely to have studied them, or to encounter them.
+Vets don’t always treat exotic pets.
+Exotics are any animal that’s not considered to be a common pet, or is native to the state/country the vet works in.
+They are more difficult to treat than your average pet, because the vet is less likely to have studied them, or encountered them previously.

 Snakes are Misunderstood

 We don’t need to tell you that snakes are broadly misunderstood by the general public.
-No doubt you’ve encountered people who think that snakes are slippery or slimy, or have recoiled in fear from what they perceive as your highly venomous ball python.
-Every snake owner has similar stories to tell about people’s reactions (and overreactions) to their pet.
+No doubt you’ve encountered people who think that snakes are slippery or slimy, or have recoiled in fear from what they perceive as your ‘highly venomous’ ball python.
+Every snake owner has similar stories to tell about people’s overreactions to their harmless pet snakes.

-Whether it’s because of scary stories, they heard when they were young, or because of the way snakes are portrayed in the news, most of the public is frightened of them.
+Whether it’s because of scary stories that they’ve heard when young, or because of the way snakes are portrayed in the news, most of the public is frightened of them.
 According to Live Science, much of this phobia is ingrained in us from the days when we used to live outdoors.
 So, unfortunately, people can’t help that they’re afraid of snakes.

-This generalization doesn’t necessarily apply to vets, all of whom are far better educated about animals than most.
-But vets are people too, and the staff at your vet’s clinic might not be comfortable being around or treating a snake.
+This doesn’t necessarily apply to vets, all of whom are far better educated about animals than most of us.
+But vets are people too, and the staff at your vet’s clinic might not be comfortable being around or treating a pet snake.